 Binding them together with English.

 Binding is not quite such a positive word.
 Yes, like blend it describes a coming together, but binding suggests oppression.
-Could this be suggesting that England can be an oppressive place?
+Could this be suggesting that Britain can be an oppressive place?
 At times it really does feel that in Britain people are not as tolerant of other cultures than they should be, so perhaps that is what the intonation here is.
 Another incident of repetition is used directly after with Zephaniah using the word “cool” once more.
 Perhaps if the use of bind is suggesting an oppression that this period of “cooling off” is what is needed to rid the country of that.

 The final stanza comes to a close on a positive with Zephaniah suggesting that the “mixture” requires: